Ershad95/ShouldlyExtension.IEnumerable/README.md

 </pre>

 ### Contributing
-Contributions to ShouldlyExtension.Aggregate are welcome!
+Contributions to ShouldlyExtension.IEnumerable are welcome!
 If you find a bug or have an idea for a new feature, please open an issue and describe your problem or suggestion.
 If you would like to contribute code, please fork the repository and submit a pull request.
 All contributions should include tests to ensure that they work as expected.

 ### License
-ShouldlyExtension.Aggregate is licensed under the MIT License.
+ShouldlyExtension.IEnumerable is licensed under the MIT License.